Caprylic acid

 Caprylic acid (from Latin capra 'goat'), also known under the systematic name octanoic acid or C8 acid, is a saturated fatty acid, medium-chain fatty acid (MCFA).
 It has the structural formula H3C\s(CH2)6\sCOOH, and is a colorless oily liquid that is minimally soluble in water with a slightly unpleasant rancid-like smell and taste.
 Salts and esters of octanoic acid are known as octanoates or caprylates.
 The name of the related acyl group is octanoyl, capryloyl, or caprylyl.
 It is a common industrial chemical, which is produced by oxidation of the C8 aldehyde.
 Its compounds are found naturally in the milk of various mammals and as a minor constituent of coconut oil and palm kernel oil.

 Two other acids are named after goats via the Latin word capra: caproic acid (C6) and capric acid (C10).
 Together, these three fatty acids comprise 15% of the fatty acids in goat milk fat.

 Metabolism

-Octanoyl-ACP
+Octanoyl-mtACP

-One of the products of the mitochondrial fatty acid synthesis (mtFAS) pathway is octanoic acid bound to acyl carrier protein (ACP), also referred to as octanoyl-ACP.
-In the absence of a mitochondrial acyl-ACP thioesterase—none has been identified in any animal species—octanoic acid remains attached to ACP rather than being released as a free fatty acid.
-Octanoyl-ACP serves as the precursor for the biosynthesis of lipoic acid, a vital cofactor required by several key mitochondrial enzymes complexes, including the pyruvate dehydrogenase complex (PDC), the α‑ketoglutarate dehydrogenase complex (OGDC), the 2-oxoadipate dehydrogenase complex (OADHC), the branched‑chain α‑ketoacid dehydrogenase complex (BCKDC), and the glycine cleavage system (GCS).
+One of the products of the mitochondrial fatty acid synthesis (mtFAS) pathway is octanoic acid bound to the mitochondrial acyl carrier protein (mtACP), also referred to as octanoyl-mtACP.
+In the absence of a mitochondrial acyl-mtACP thioesterase—none has been identified in any animal species—octanoic acid remains attached to mtACP rather than being released as a free fatty acid.
+Octanoyl-mtACP serves as the precursor for the biosynthesis of lipoic acid, a vital cofactor required by several key mitochondrial enzymes complexes, including the pyruvate dehydrogenase complex (PDC), the α‑ketoglutarate dehydrogenase complex (OGDC), the 2-oxoadipate dehydrogenase complex (OADHC), the branched‑chain α‑ketoacid dehydrogenase complex (BCKDC), and the glycine cleavage system (GCS).